upgundecha/cypress-sendria/README.md

 # Cypress Sendria

 Cypress Plugin for [Sendria Fake SMTP Server](https://github.com/msztolcman/sendria).
-Use this plugin for test cases like Account confirmation/verifications emails, one time passwords (OTPs) in email or general email testing.
+Use this plugin for tests like Account confirmation & verification emails, one time passwords (OTPs) in email or general email testing.

 This plugin uses Sendria API to retrive the messages.